Mechazo11/moveit2_jazzy_ws/README.md

 This is a ROS 2 Jazzy workspace that brings together all the ```jazzy``` packages for Moveit2 software stack.
 It can then be readily used with Gazebo, Open 3D Engine software simulation engines or any other ROS 2 software that depends on moveit2.

+**NOTE**, could not reconsile STOMP and thus I am skipping building the STOMP planner.

 **TODO** how long it takes to build, disk space, recommended RAM

 ## Setup